Blog /

 How many supervised driving hours does California require?

-California requires 50 total supervised driving hours, with 10 of those at night.
+California requires 50 total supervised driving hours.
+10 must be at night and 40 during the day.

 What counts as night driving in California?

 Night driving in California is defined as sunset to sunrise (varies by season and location).
-You’ll need 10 hours of night driving.
+You need 10 hours of night driving to qualify for your license.

 How long do I need to hold my permit in California?